jhpyle/docassemble/_docs/groups.md

 is true, the [`question`] will be expanded; if it is false, the [`question`] will not be expanded.

+A limitation of the `list collect` feature is that you cannot use [Mako] templating on labels, or else an error will result.

 You can customize the behavior of the [`question`] by setting `list collect` to a dictionary.